yeyilin10/Applications-of-Machine-Learning-Techniques-on-Real-Word-Data/README.md

 - `code/` directory: Contains the code for data preprocessing, exploratory data analysis, model building, and evaluation for both datasets.
 - `data/` directory: Contains the raw data used in the analysis.
-- `report/` directory: Contains the report summarizing our findings, including detailed descriptions of the datasets, data preprocessing steps, exploratory data analysis, model selection, and performance evaluation.
 - `README.md` file: Provides an overview of the project and repository structure.

 ## Results and Conclusion